GeorgeWayneMwangi/FourthWeekIP/README.md

 ## Known Bugs
 * When placing another order, the total is not computed for all orders combined.
+There is no consistency in the display of the order.
-* The order page is not responsive.(working on it)
+* The pizza order page is not responsive.(working on it)

 ## License
 > MIT License c (2020) George Wayne Mwangi